 In the case of an investment in a target that falls under the cross-sector investment control and is subject to notification requirements, or the sector-specific investment control, any legal transaction to implement the purchase agreement is pending invalid as well.
 In this case, certain implementing actions are explicitly prohibited during the pending period - for example, to disclose to the foreign investor company-related information or to grant the acquirer any profit distribution rights.
 For this reason, we usually recommend to file for a clearance certificate to avoid any uncertainties about a transaction.

-If the BmWi comes to the conclusion that a transaction impairs the public security and order of the Federal Republic of Germany or another EU member state, the government may prohibit the transaction or demand that the investor restructure the transaction, for example by making divestments.
+If the BMWi comes to the conclusion that a transaction impairs the public security and order of the Federal Republic of Germany or another EU member state, the government may prohibit the transaction or demand that the investor restructure the transaction, for example by making divestments.

 Details about the foreign investment screening procedures in Germany are not publicly disclosed.
 However, the government explained that the number of screening procedures increased from 78 cases in 2018 to 106 cases in 2019.
 A further increase of 20% yearly is expected.
-So far, no transaction has been prohibited based on foreign investment regulations.